souradipp76/MM-PoE/paper/paper.md

 # Summary

 This paper introduces Multiple Choice Reasoning via.
 Process of Elimination using Multi-Modal models, also know as Multi-Modal Process of Elimination (MM-PoE), a method to enhance vision language models' performance on multiple-choice visual reasoning by employing a two-step scoring system that first eliminates incorrect options and then predicts from the remaining ones.
 Our experiments across three question answering datasets show the method's effectiveness, particularly in visual reasoning tasks.
+This method addresses one of the main limitations of the paper [@ma2023poe] by extending to tasks involving multi-modalities and also includes experimentation techniques for few-shot settings.

 # Statement of Need